-www.lakeproinc.com Discussion The results of this year's testing indicate that the water of Orange Lake remained very healthy throughout 2018.
+9353 Hill Road • Swartz Creek, MI 48473 (810) 635-4400 • Fax (810) 635-4404 www.lakeproinc.com Discussion The results of this year's testing indicate that the water of Orange Lake remained very healthy throughout 2019.
 The results show that the aquatic environment was very suitable to support natural wildlife.
 Also, the lake was safe for recreational uses, such as swimming, boating, fishing, etc., as there are no signs of pollution.
-The Temperature of the surface water was warmer during the spring test than previous years.
-Colder water can hold more oxygen, so having warmer water to start the summer created a small concern that the lake would hold enough oxygen throughout the warmer months.
-The spring temperature also depends on the dates selected for sampling and this year was slightly later than previous years.
-Despite the higher temperatures, the Dissolved Oxygen in the spring was healthy (85% Saturation).
-We performed the second test in August and the temperature of the water was warm, but not quite into the 80's.
-The Dissolved Oxygen remained at a healthy level (79% Saturation), which meant the lake could support a very healthy fishery late into the year.
-Furthermore, the healthy oxygen concentration eliminated any concerns headed into winter when ice seals the lake off from atmospheric oxygen.
-At the spring test, the concentrations of Phosphate, the usable form of phosphorus, was near the upper limit of the target range.
+Colder water can hold more oxygen, so cooler water is better for aquatic organisms.
+The water temperatures were within the target range during both testing events.
+As expected with these water temperatures, the Dissolved Oxygen was healthy during both tests.
+At the spring test, the concentrations of Phosphate, the usable form of phosphorus, were above the target range.
 During the late summer test, this nutrient decreased to the middle of the range.
-The lower than average precipitation over summer resulted in fewer nutrients washing into the lake.
-Also, this decrease was likely helped by aquatic plants utilizing nutrients, removing them from the water column.
+The rainfall early in the summer deliver excess nutrients from the watershed.
+Also, plant production is slow this time of year, so more phosphorus was still unused at the time of the spring test.
+The decrease from spring to summer was likely helped by aquatic plants utilizing nutrients, removing them from the water column.
 Also, the biological augmentation program introduced beneficial bacteria to the water to consume nutrients.
 The Nitrate concentration showed a similar pattern.
 In the spring, the concentration was within the target range and decreased further by the summer testing event.
 The improvement was most likely due to plant uptake, outflow, and the lack of rain limiting external loading of nutrients.
 The probiotics of the biological augmentation program also consumed nutrients.
 Although concentrations are still in the target range, it is important that residents take measures to ensure their property is not contributing excess fertilizers to the lake.
-The Transparency was beyond the target depth during both tests.
-There was a slight decrease from spring to summer, which was expected because of the increased plant production in the summer.
+The Transparency was just below the target depth in spring and improved by the second test.
+The spring test was hindered by turbidity caused by the rainfall and runoff entering the lake.
 Transparency can be affected by many different factors, including suspended solids, dissolved solids, acids, and algae growth.
 The clear water is generally a positive attribute, but it also allows more sunlight to reach the lake bottom to fuel plant growth.

 The pH was within the target during both tests.

 The Total Dissolved Solids and Conductivity were within their target ranges and decreased from spring to summer.
 This usually occurs in most lakes and aligned with the nutrient decreases.
 The Alkalinity and Hardness both decreased from spring to summer, while remaining within their target ranges.
 The primary reason for the decreases was biological productivity.
 As organisms become more active in the summer time, they produce more carbon dioxide.
 As this gas dissolves, it needs to be buffered, using up the carbonate ions.

 The Salinity decreased from spring to summer, which aligned with the other chemistry parameters.
+Historical Trends